makrai/notes/takanami-23-unif-emo-vad.md

 # Abstract

-* This paper presents a novel approach to unifying various emotional datasets using the Valence Arousal Dominance (VAD) framework
+* we present a novel approach to unifying various emotional datasets using the Valence Arousal Dominance (VAD) framework
 * Emotion analysis lacks large, standard, and unified datasets
 * we map diverse emotions from different datasets into four categories: